-For more information about probate or to schedule your free legal consultation, please call (720) 513-2299 or contact us online.
+For more information about probate or to schedule your legal consultation, please call (720) 513-2299 or contact us online.

 Please note: Our law firm is in Northglenn (near I-25 and 120th Avenue), we can handle probate in all of the District Courts in Colorado, including: 1st Judicial District (Gilpin and Jefferson Counties); 2nd Judicial District (Denver County); 17th Judicial District (Adams and Broomfield Counties); 18th Judicial District (Arapahoe, Douglas, Elbert, and Lincoln Counties); 19th Judicial District (Weld County); and 20t hJudicial District (Boulder County).